vinodravipally/lotr/design.md

 # Design Strategy

-Built the SDK using vanilla JS, tried to avoid any dependencies but had to use node-fetch
+Built the SDK using vanilla JS, using only one node-fetch dependency.

-Built the npm package as a module so I can write and export each independent method
+Built the npm package as a module so I can write and export each independent method.

 Exposed all the methods provided in the [the-one-api](https://the-one-api.dev/)